Morgan Stanley unveils new digital sign at Times Square headquarters

-(Reuters) - Morgan Stanley (MS.N) unveiled a new digital sign for its Times Square headquarters in New York on Wednesday morning, completing a five-month construction project and hoping to message hundreds of thousands of people a day.
+Sept 16 (Reuters) - Morgan Stanley unveiled a new digital sign for its Times Square headquarters in New York on Wednesday morning, completing a five-month construction project and hoping to message hundreds of thousands of people a day.

 The digital billboard at 1585 Broadway features six million LED pixels and 281 trillion colors, the bank said.
 The sign includes content from the firm’s recently launched socially minded ad campaign called Capital Creates Change, as well as insights from Morgan Stanley research papers and philanthropic programs at the firm.